XorTroll/super-scribblenauts-re/bh2p-docs/docs/fs.md

     > Note: for quite a lot of DS games, these kind of intermediate-build files are mistakengly left in the Nitro FS

-- `1i` and `1p`: these files contain everything else in the game, in a custom filesystem format explained below
+- `1i` and `1p`: these files contain everything else in the game, in a custom filesystem format explained below.

 ## Filesystem format

-The files `1i` and `1p` together contain a filesystem, in a unique format used by this game (even the original Scribblenauts did it differently, storing files plainly in the Nitro FS).
+The files `1i` and `1p` (known as *index* and *package* files) together contain a filesystem, in a unique format used by this game (even the original Scribblenauts did it differently, storing files plainly in the Nitro FS).

+> Note: [Scribblenauts Remix](https://scribblenauts.fandom.com/wiki/Scribblenauts_Remix) shares the exact same filesystem format, where the index and package files are the two OBB files found in the game data.

 There is a total of `33383` files in the release game.
-Files contain no names, they are referred to by their index (file `0`, file `1` ... up to file `33382`).
-There are only a few files where the file indices are hardcoded in-game, while various other formats internally contain other sub-file indices for other content.
+Files contain no names, they are referred to by their index (file `0`, file `1` ... up to file `33382`), internally known as their **file ID**.
+There are several files where their file IDs are hardcoded in-game, while various other formats internally contain other sub-file IDs for further content.

 The file `1i` contains all the file offsets.
 It has the following binary format: